durr1602/gyoza/docs/source/configuration.rst

 - ``R2``: base name of the fastq file for reverse (R2) reads (can be gzipped), including extension.
 Leave empty if you provide single-end sequencing data.
-- ``N_forward``: the 5’-3’ DNA sequence corresponding to the fixed region upstream of the mutated sequence or anything that can be used as ``-g`` flag with cutadapt (including complex patterns such as ``‘NNATG;optional…ATG’``, in which case do not forget the single quotes).
-For single-end sequencing data, please specify both constant sequences upstream and downstream (on the same strand) separated by ``…``, e.g. ``AAAAGCTG…GCGCTAAAT`` (no need for single quotes)
+- ``N_forward``: the 5’-3’ DNA sequence corresponding to the fixed region upstream of the mutated sequence or anything that can be used as ``-g`` flag with ``cutadapt`` (including complex patterns such as ``‘NNATG;optional…ATG’``, in which case do not forget the single quotes).
+For single-end sequencing data (or if you've intentionally specified to analyze only R1, as mentioned in the tip above), please specify both constant sequences upstream and downstream (on the same strand) separated by ``…``, e.g. ``AAAAGCTG…GCGCTAAAT`` (no need for single quotes).
+Note that the use of ``…`` instructs both 5' and 3' trimming with linked adapters, which may interfere with the merging step downstream.
+Therefore this option is usually reserved when only R1 is trimmed (in which case, there is no merging).
 - ``N_reverse``: the 5’-3’ DNA sequence corresponding to the fixed region 5’ of the mutated sequence on the reverse strand or anything that can be used as ``-G`` flag with cutadapt (same requirements as above).
-Leave empty if you provide single-end sequencing data.
+Leave empty if you provide single-end sequencing data or if you're only analyzing R1.
 - ``Mutated_seq``: the unique identifier for the mutated DNA sequence, should be the same for all samples in which the same sequence was mutated
 - ``Pos_start``: starting position in the protein sequence.
 If you’ve mutated several